About Some Client Authors Stopping Updates#

 The purpose of this code is to:

-- Use Alibaba and DNSPod (Tencent's DNS)
+- Use Alibaba and DNSPod (Tencent's DNS) DoT to resolve nodes and DNS servers.

-to resolve nodes and DNS servers. - Use Alibaba, Tencent, and Volcano's DNS servers to resolve other websites (DNS leaks often come from ISPs, and major companies have not been reported to leak).
+- Use Alibaba, Tencent, and Volcano's DNS servers to resolve other websites (DNS leaks often occur due to ISP leaks; major companies have not been reported to leak).

 - Use a non-profit organization's DoT to resolve Notion websites.